thinkphp/router.js/README.md

                var router = new Router(rules);

 Be sure to call the method "match".
-This method iterates over the stored rules and if a match is found, the corresponding handler is called with a single argument, an object containing properties matching the variable placeholders in the matching rule, otherwise returns undefined.
+This method iterates over the stored rules and if a match is found, the corresponding handler is fired with a single argument, an object containing properties matching the variable placeholders in the matching rule, otherwise returns undefined.

                window.onhashchange = function() {